lucabelezal/ExpandableTableView/README.md

 # Expandable Table View

-### Copy the files that are in the Skeleton folder
+### Copy the files that are in the Component folder

 ```
 ExpandableTableView